-The --verbose (-v) option causes svn log to include information about the paths that were changed in each displayed revision.
+The -verbose(-v) option causes svn log to include information about the paths that were changed in each displayed revision.
 These paths appear, one path per line of output, with action codes that indicate what type of change was made to the path.

+svn log uses just a handful of action codes, and they are similar to the ones the svn update command uses:

+A

-- A The item was added.
+The item was added.

-- D The item was deleted.
+The item was deleted.

-- M Properties or textual contents on the item were changed.
+Properties or textual contents on the item were changed.

-- R
+R

 The item was replaced by a different one at the same location.

-In addition to the action codes which precede the changed paths, svn log with the --verbose (-v) option will note whether a path was added or replaced as the result of a copy operation.
-It does so by printing (from COPY-FROM-PATH: COPY-FROM-REV) after such paths.
+In addition to the action codes which precede the changed paths, svn log with the --verbose(-v) option will note whether a path was added or replaced as the result of a copy operation.
+It does so by printing (from COPY-FROM-PATH:COPY-FROM-REV) after such paths.